borja3162/AWS_bus_schedule_system/README.md

  ## Limitations and possible improvements:

  - Initially, there were unit tests using pytest and mocking AWS services, but the structure of lambda methods had to be modified for them to work as expected.
-For the scope of the project, it was considered enough, but ideally proper testing would be done
+For the scope of the project, it was not considered important enough to build new tests, but ideally it  would be done.
 ![Old testing](img/testing1.png)

  - Database queries are very simple.
 Ideally more complex queries would be added, like filtering by time.